Jensekin/ioBroker.blink/README.md

 ## blink adapter for ioBroker

-Blink for Home Securit Camera System
+Blink for Home Security Camera System

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later